brinkmanlab/globecorr/static/examples.md

 View a sample globe [directly](/globe?view=%2Fsample_small.csv).

-You can also read our [tutorial](/tutorial) for more information.
+You can access a sample dataset and work through our [tutorial](/tutorial) for more information.

-Please note that Firefox on Mac has known issues when exporting from this site.
-Please consider using Chrome or Safari for optimal results.
+Please note that this site has been optimized for use in Chrome or Safari.

 ![globe example](./tutorial/globe_example.svg)